 #9.
 Reach out to old friends or find new ones

 It’s also important to reach out to friends, no matter how long ago it was when you last saw them.
 If your child is addicted to video games, it’s important you help your child find new friends or connect with current friends.

 Many children become addicted to video games because they do not have friends.
 Take your children to social events so that they may find new friends or strengthen bonds with people they already know.

 It’s also important to realise that people you play games with in real life or online are not ‘real friends.’
 These are simply people who use you or children to play games with.
 Unless these people also show a desire to stop or limit their gaming, find other friends instead.

 Due to a lack of meaningful social interactions, many gaming addicts suffer from social anxiety.
 Overcome this disorder by forcing yourself to go out and talk to real people.
 Within time, your social anxiety will all but disappear.
 Therapist say their clients suffering from video game addiction recover from the addiction fairly quickly, However, video game addiction has caused powerful social anxiety that’s typically much more difficult to treat.

 If your social anxiety is preventing you from making new friends, we recommend you retain the services of a professional therapist who specialises in psychotherapy for behavioural addictions and anxiety disorders.

-This tip is a 'harm reduction' technique as opposed abstinence based.
+This tip is a harm reduction technique as opposed to abstinence-based.
 Gaming alone is a clear sign you may be developing an addiction.
 This is similar to the gambling addict who goes to casinos alone.